Target species

 Meat and offal: 4 days (20 mg tiamulin hydrogen fumarate/ kg body weight, equivalent to 16 ml product)/100 kg body weight)

-Chickens (laying hens):
+Chickens (layer hens):

 Meat and offal: 2 days